 Marcus Neuroscience Institute

-The 56,000 square-foot facility will house a 22-bed Neuro Intensive Care and Step-Down unit.
-The rooms, all of which are private, will be equipped with special monitoring capabilities that provide vital information on both the patient’s neurological and cardiovascular functions.
-Each of the rooms features an abundance of natural lighting and an antechamber where family members can stay during the patient’s hospitalization, as both of these factors have been shown to positively influence recovery in neurological conditions.
+Each patient room at the Marcus Neuroscience Institute is private and equipped with special monitoring capabilities that provide vital information on both a patient’s neurological and cardiovascular functions.
+Rooms also feature an abundance of natural lighting and an antechamber where family members can stay during the patient’s hospitalization, as both of these factors have been shown to positively influence recovery in neurological conditions.

 Patients also benefit from the Institute’s synergistic relationship with Boca Regional’s Eugene M. & Christine E. Lynn Cancer Institute (LCI), offering patients with neurologic malignancies the most advanced radiation and medical oncology therapies available in LCI’s renowned and award-winning facility.
 The combination of LCI and the Marcus Neuroscience Institute makes for a tandem of facilities, programs and services that is among the finest in the nation.

 The creation of the Marcus Neuroscience Institute represents a watershed moment in the advancement of the neurosciences in Florida and beyond.